SKBruck/voltdocs/_posts/2016-09-12-volt-for-appstudio-users.md

 Once you sign up for AppStudio, you can create a Volt account and use all the Volt services.

+## AppStudio Registered Users

+If you are a licensed AppStudio user, Volt replaces the AppStudio Server you were probably using before.
+Deploy works the same way.
+We encourage you to get your free Volt account: it will help you manage your apps.

+If you do not want to use any of the additional features (such as Users, Email, etc.) don't worry about them.
+There is no need to know more at this point.

 ## Managing Your Own Account

 If you don't have an account, you will still be able to deploy apps.
 They will be available for about an hour.
 If you want to apps to remain longer or use Volt features, you will need to sign up.